stefanomondino/SMQuickSegue/README.md

 ## Installation

-SMQuickSegue is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile (pull request to cocoapods coming soon):
+SMQuickSegue is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:

-   	pod 'SMQuickRestKit',:git => 'https://github.com/stefanomondino/SMQuickRestKit.git', :branch => 'master'
+   	pod 'SMQuickSegue'

 ## Author